-- $T{Max}$ = The no dam daily maximum stream temperature at the lamprey barrier downstream of Reservoir #2.
-(Lower Bull Run River model segment 7) - $\overline{T{LS}}$ = The daily mean temperature (°C) at USGS Gage 14141500 Little Sandy River Near Bull Run. - $\overline{Q{LS}}$ = The mean daily discharge (cfs) at USGS Gage 14141500 Little Sandy River Near Bull Run. - $T{dLS}$ = The daily temperature range (°C) calculated as the daily maximum minus the daily minimum at USGS Gage 14141500 Little Sandy River Near Bull Run.
+$T{Max} =$ The no dam daily maximum stream temperature at the lamprey barrier downstream of Reservoir #2.
+(Lower Bull Run River model segment 7) $\overline{T{LS}} =$ The daily mean temperature (°C) at USGS Gage 14141500 Little Sandy River Near Bull Run. $\overline{Q{LS}} =$ The mean daily discharge (cfs) at USGS Gage 14141500 Little Sandy River Near Bull Run. $T{dLS} =$ The daily temperature range (°C) calculated as the daily maximum minus the daily minimum at USGS Gage 14141500 Little Sandy River Near Bull Run.

-Figure 1: presents a plot of the predicted daily maximum at the lamprey barrier compared to the daily maximum derived from the CE-QUAL-W2 model for years 2014 - 2018.
+Figure 1 presents a plot of the predicted daily maximum at the lamprey barrier compared to the daily maximum derived from the CE-QUAL-W2 model for years 2014 to 2018.

-Figure 1: Comparison of daily maximum stream temperatures at the lamprey barrier calculated using Equation 2 and from the CE-QUAL-W2 model for years 2014 - 2018.
+Figure 1: Comparison of daily maximum stream temperatures at the lamprey barrier calculated using Equation 2 and from the CE-QUAL-W2 No dam (background) model for years 2014 to 2018.

 A model scenario was developed to estimate the Bull Run temperatures with the dam and reservoir release temperatures set at the surrogate measure temperature target.
-The surrogate measure scenario is the same as the calibrated model except the boundary condition represent the dam release temperatures (Tin\BR2.npt) and flow (Qin\BR2.npt) at segment 7 were modified.
-The temperatures from the dam were modified and the release flows are the same as no dam scenario.

-In order to translate the target, which is expressed as a 7DADM, to hourly temperatures, the hourly no dam temperatures were increased the same amount each day such that the daily maximum temperature for that day equaled the minimum of the surrogate measure target in the previous seven days.
-This approach was used to ensure the targets were attained as a 7DADM.
-Figure 2 shows the 7DADM difference between the no dam scenario and the surrogate scenario when temperature exceeded the applicable criteria.
+The surrogate measure scenario is the same as the 2016 calibrated model except the boundary condition dam release temperatures (Tin\BR2.npt) and flow (Qin\BR2.npt) at segment 7 were modified.
+The boundary condition temperatures for Tin\BR2.npt were set to the surrogate measure target temperatures.
+To translate the surrogate measure target, which is expressed as a 7DADM, to hourly temperatures, the hourly no dam temperatures were increased by the same amount each day such that the daily maximum temperature for that day equaled the minimum of the surrogate measure target in the previous seven days.
+This approach was used to ensure the target temperatures used in the model were attained as a 7DADM.